wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

  Although the main purpose of XAML markup is to implement an application's appearance, you can also use XAML to implement some aspects of an application's behavior.
 One example is the use of triggers to change an application's appearance based on user interactions.
 For more information, see [Styling and Templating](https://msdn.microsoft.com/en-us/library/ms745683\(v=vs.100\).aspx).

 ### Control Templates
  The default user interfaces for WPF controls are typically constructed from other controls and shapes.
 For example, a <xref:System.Windows.Controls.Button> is composed of both <xref:Microsoft.Windows.Themes.ButtonChrome> and <xref:System.Windows.Controls.ContentPresenter> controls.
-The <xref:Microsoft.Windows.Themes.ButtonChrome> provides the standard button appearance, while the <xref:System.Windows.Controls.ContentPresenter> displays the button's content, as specified by the <xref:System.Windows.Controls.ContentControl.Content*> property.
+The <xref:Microsoft.Windows.Themes.ButtonChrome> provides the standard button appearance, while the <xref:System.Windows.Controls.ContentPresenter> displays the button's content, as specified by the <xref:System.Windows.Controls.ContentControl.Content%2A> property.

  Sometimes the default appearance of a control may be incongruent with the overall appearance of an application.
 In this case, you can use a <xref:System.Windows.Controls.ControlTemplate> to change the appearance of the control's user interface without changing its content and behavior.